Powered by

 Seeking filmmakers that have a unique vision and story for a short film in development, ready for production.

-The Director Development Incubator was a 4-week mentorship program designed for emerging filmmakers, covering essential skills like cinematography, production design, directing actors, budget creation, financing, and integrating an anti-oppression lens into the creative process.
+The Director Development Incubator is a 6-week mentorship program designed for emerging filmmakers, covering essential skills like cinematography, production design, directing actors, budget creation, financing, and integrating an anti-oppression lens into the creative process.

 S U M B I S S I O N S D E A D L I N E